1. Smooth Manifolds

 Calculus (the word comes from the Latin and means “small pebble”) is a method of measuring the rate at which things change.
 It is absolutely crucial to all applications of mathematics, and is arguably the single most important concept in theoretical physics.
 Ever since you were very young (Kindergarten, Basisjahr, etc), you’ve known how “do calculus” – that is, differentiation and integration – on Euclidean spaces.

 Unfortunately, many interesting mathematical systems are not defined on (open sets of) Euclidean spaces.
 And on an arbitrary metric or topological space, the type of calculus you know and love does not make sense.
 Indeed, the differential of a function $f$ at a point $p$ can be thought of as the “best linear approximation” to $f$ near $p$, and the word “linear” simply has no meaning on a general topological space.

 At its heart, differential geometry is the study of smooth manifolds, which are a class of topological spaces for which it does make sense to differentiate (and later, integrate) things on.
 Today’s lecture is all about the definition of a smooth manifold.

 - The lecture notes will typically contain more material than I have time to cover in lecture.
-Anything marked with a $(\clubsuit)$ is non-examinable and you are welcome to ignore it.
+At the end of the lecture there is a Bonus Material section — all of this is non-examinable.

 I will post a “Q&A” thread there after each lecture (the button below is a direct link to today’s thread).
 Please do ask questions if there is anything you don’t understand, or if you spot typos in my lecture notes (and trust me, there will be LOTS of typos… ) I will try to answer every single one 😀